Rangers vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 13 doubles, two triples, 16 home runs, 53 walks and 63 RBI (96 total hits).
-He has swiped four bases.
+- Alex Bregman has put up 99 hits with 14 doubles, two triples, 16 home runs and 53 walks.
+He has driven in 63 runs with four stolen bases.

 Bregman Recent Games